JiaQiSJTU/ResponseSelection/Readme.md

 ## Dependency Parsing

 The new dataset we used to train the [dependency parsing model](https://github.com/shizhouxing/DialogueDiscourseParsing) is transformed from the dataset proposed in "[A large-scale corpus for conversation disentanglement](https://www.aclweb.org/anthology/P19-1374/)".
-The new dataset can be downloaded from [here](https://drive.google.com/file/d/1Bh515NoYHq1od7B0q9cax99jTCLDLhAq/view?usp=sharing).
+The new dataset can be downloaded [here](https://drive.google.com/file/d/1Bh515NoYHq1od7B0q9cax99jTCLDLhAq/view?usp=sharing).

 It should be noted that we only use this model to predict if there exists a dependency relation between two utterances and ignored the relation types.
 The "type" of each relation in our generated dataset is meaningless.